os-migrate/os-migrate/docs/src/user/walkthrough.rst

        - default
      type: openstack.compute.Server

-Note that this playbook only extracts metadata about instances in the specified tenant - it does not download OpenStack volumes directly to the migration data directory.
-Data transfer is handled by the import_workloads playbook, and it is a fairly involved process to create an environment where this playbook will run successfully.
-The next few sections detail the process and some of the rationale for various design choices.
+Note that this playbook only extracts metadata about servers in the specified tenant - it does not download OpenStack volumes directly to the migration data directory.
+Data transfer is handled by the import_workloads playbook.
+The data is transfered directly between the clouds, meaning both clouds have to be running and reachable at the same time.
+The following sections describe the process in more detail.

-Process summary
+Process Summary
 ~~~~~~~~~~~~~~~

 This flowchart illustrates the high-level migration workflow, from a
 user’s point of view:

 .. figure:: https://raw.githubusercontent.com/os-migrate/os-migrate/main/media/walkthrough/2020-06-24-osp-migrate-fig4.png?raw=true
-   :alt: alt text

-   alt text
+   :alt: Workload migration (workflow)
+   :width: 50%

+   Workload migration (workflow)

 The process involves the deployment of a “conversion host” on source and
 destination clouds.
-A conversion host is an OpenStack instance which
+A conversion host is an OpenStack server which
 will be used to transfer binary volume data from the source to the
 destination cloud.
 Currently, CentOS 8 is expected to be the image from
 which conversion hosts are created.